mmarkdown/mmark/mmark.1.md

 # ALSO SEE

 RFC 7991 and RFC 7749.
 The main site for Mmark is [https://mmark.nl](https://mmark.nl).
+The syntax used by mmark is explained in the [syntax page](https://mmark.nl/post/syntax/).